BGospel Magazine espagnol

 Oh, and he hasn’t spoken to his brother in about six years.

 Trout’s view on brothers’ love was explored in a brief but precise interview in New York Times Magazine.
-In his interview, Trout advocates for a social policy in which Americans move away from the “hedonic vomitorium” of consumerism and toward a new commitment towards others.
+In his interview, Trout advocates for a social policy in which Americans move away from the “hedonic vomitorium” of consumerism and toward a new towards others.

 What is the role of the church?